What Is Fasting

-Public Disasters Saul was the first king over Israel.
+Public Disasters Saul was the first king of Israel.
 In a battle Philistines chased Saul and his three sons where his three sons were killed, Saul gave up his life on the sword of his armor-bearer.
 The death news came to Israel and they fasted to the Lord for their great loss (1 Samuel 31:11-13).

 Private Emotions Samuel’s mother Hannah was barren and she used to cry to God and fast.
 She desired a child from the Lord.
 She spent her days fasting while she used to come to the Lord’s house (1 Samuel 1:7).

 Grief Due to the sin of David God was angry with him.
-But the Lord was So kind upon David that he did not take his life.
+But the Lord was So kind to David that he did not take his life.
 According to the prophecy, Nathan David’s son died.
-David tried his best to save his son by fasting seven days so he may find grace in the eyes of God.
+David tried his best to save his son by fasting for seven days so he may find grace in the eyes of God.
 His repentant heart made him fast for his son (2 Samuel 12:16).

 Anxiety Daniel found favor in the sight of the Lord. but his enemies tried to kill him with their wicked plan.
-They influenced King Darius to fulfill their desire by putting Daniel into the lion’s den.
+They influenced King Darius to fulfill their desire by putting Daniel in the lion’s den.
 Though Darius signed the decree, he went into his room and fasted for the deliverance of Daniel.
 This incident teaches us we should fast when we are helpless and do not know what to do (Daniel 6:18-20).